 Q: Who is eligible for a Nephrology fellowship?

-A: Applicants with one of the following qualifications are eligible for appointment to the fellowship program:
+A: Applicants with the following qualifications are eligible for appointment to the fellowship program:

-(5) have passed either the Foreign Medical Graduate Examination in the Medical Sciences, Parts I and II of the examination of the National Board of Medical Examiners, or Steps 1 and 2 of the United States Medical Licensing Examination (USMLE).]
+- Graduates outside the United States should have passed either the Foreign Medical Graduate Examination in the Medical Sciences, Parts I and II of the examination of the National Board of Medical Examiners, or Steps 1 and 2 of the United States Medical Licensing Examination (USMLE)

 Q: Is there a research component to the nephrology fellowship?